mithun96/InterviewPrep-Java/Knowledge/Java_OOP_Questions.md

 # Cracking the Code Questions?

-## 1. In terms of inheritance, what is teh effect of keeping a constuctor private?
+## 1. In terms of inheritance, what is the effect of keeping a constuctor private?

 Declaring a constructor pricate on class A means that you can only access the (private) constructor if you could also access A's private methods.
 A's inner classes can access it.
 Additionally, if A is an inncer class of Q, then Q's inner classes can access it too.